AlberLC/multibot/README.rst

 Extended tutorial
 -----------------

-For the examples we are going to use the telegram bot.
-But remember that all bots work the same they all work the same since they use the same objects and logic.
+For the examples we are going to use the TelegramBot.
+But remember that all bots work the same since they use the same objects and logic.
 "They speak the same language".

 A) Simple form
 ~~~~~~~~~~~~~~